vseehausen/permissionless-create2/doc/eip.md

 The deployment mechanism was chosen such that it is uniquely parameterized by the `DEPLOYER_ADDRESS` (which itself is derived from the `DEPLOYER_PRIVATE_KEY` and is therefore deterministic), the `CREATE2_FACTORY_INIT_CODE` and the `CREATE2_FACTORY_SALT` which are both fixed and deterministic.
 Additionally, since the `DEPLOYER_ADDRESS` will deploy the CREATE2 factory contract with the `CREATE2 (0xf5)` opcode, this guarantees that the address and code of the contract are deterministic.

-The use of a publicly known private key enables this mechanism, as anyone can permissionlessly generate a delegation signature to **any** contract that would cause the `DEPLOYER_ADDRESS` to execute the specified `CREATE2 (0xf5)` operation and deploy the factory contract to a completely deterministic address.
+The use of a publicly known private key enables this mechanism, as anyone can permissionlessly generate a delegation signature to **any** bootstrap contract that would cause the `DEPLOYER_ADDRESS` to execute the specified `CREATE2 (0xf5)` operation and deploy the factory contract to a completely deterministic address.
+Because of the use of `CREATE2 (0xf5)`, the CREATE2 factory will be deployed to `CREATE2_FACTORY_ADDRESS` if and only it is deployed with `CREATE2_FACTORY_INIT_CODE`, thus guaranteeing a deployed code hash of `CREATE2_FACTORY_CODE_HASH`.
+Additionally, the semantics of `CREATE2 (0xf5)` make it so no transaction executed by `DEPLOYER_ADDRESS`

 One issue with this method is that, because the `DEPLOYER_PRIVATE_KEY` is public, anyone can sign alternative delegation or transactions and front-run a legitimate CREATE2 factory deployment.
 We consider this to not be a serious issue however as: